ranga4all1/geo-image-classification/README.md

 Classify geographical images using a Deep Learning image classifier REST API service built on kebernetes for easy scaling.

+This project aims to classify geographical images into distinct categories using a deep learning-based image classification model.
+The solution is deployed as a REST API service, leveraging Kubernetes for scalability and robustness.
+The architecture supports high-throughput requests, ensuring rapid and accurate image classification even under varying loads.
+This scalable infrastructure facilitates integration with larger geospatial analytics systems, enabling seamless deployment in real-world environments.

+Geographical image classification is crucial for various applications such as environmental monitoring, urban planning, and disaster management.

 ![Banner](images/banner.jpg)

 ## Table of Contents